wiktor-bandura/web-scrapper/README.md

-# A few lines of code app that send OS notification when price of product on Amazon are cheap enough
+# A few lines of code app that sends OS notification when price of product on Amazon are cheap enough